AmateursLeague/sneaky-package/PyPi_Setup.md

 ```
 sneaky_package/
 │
-├── .github/                              # GitHub-specific files
-│   ├── BUG_report_issue_template.md      # Template for bug reports
-│   ├── Feature_request_issue_template.md # Template for feature requests
-│   ├── changes_in_code_issue_template.md # Template for code change issues
-│   └── pull_request_template.md          # Template for pull requests
-│
 ├── package/                              # Main package directory
-│   ├── __init__.py                       # Required for package initialization
+│   ├── stash/                            # Stash directory for files integration
-│   ├── clp.py                            # Module for CLP functionality
+│   │   └── test.py                       # test script for checking
-│   ├── display.py                        # Module for display-related functions
+│   ├── display.py
-│   ├── graph.py                          # Module for graph-related functions
+│   ├── graph.py
-│   ├── models.py                         # Module containing data models
+│   ├── models.py
-│   ├── piechart.py                       # Module for pie chart functionalities
-│   └── test.py                           # Test script for testing package modules
+│   └── piechart.py
-│
-├── .gitignore                            # Specifies files to ignore in Git
-├── CHANGELOG.md                          # Log of changes made to the project
-├── CODE_OF_CONDUCT.md                    # Code of conduct for contributors
 ├── LICENSE                               # License information for the project
 ├── README.md                             # Documentation about the project
 └── setup.py                              # Setup script for packaging the project

 ```
 ### Note

 Feel free to change any filenames or directory names to better suit your needs.

 The filenames in the stash/ directory are aliases, you can modify them as necessary!

-### Explanation of Key Files
+### Explanation of Key Files/ Directories

-- **.github/**: Contains templates for issues and pull requests to streamline contributions.
-- **.gitignore**: Lists files and directories that should not be tracked by Git.
-- **changelog.md**: Documents significant changes and updates made to the project over time.
-- **code_of_conduct.md**: Outlines expected behavior and guidelines for contributors.
+- **package/**:
+  The `package` directory is the main directory containing the core functionality of your project.
+Each file within this directory serves a specific purpose:
-- **setup.py**: Contains package information and dependencies.
+  - **display.py**: Contains functions related to displaying information or output to the user.
+  - **graph.py**: Provides functionalities for displaying and copying code snippets to the clipboard, often involving authentication mechanisms.
+  - **models.py**: Contains data models and associated methods that manage the data being processed or manipulated within the package.
+  - **piechart.py**: Includes functionalities for plotting and copying code snippets, typically related to pie chart representations.

+- **setup.py**: This file is essential for packaging your project using setuptools.
+It specifies metadata about the package, including:
+  - `name`: The name of the package, which should be unique within the Python Package Index (PyPI).
+  - `version`: The current version of the package.
+  - `packages`: Uses `find_packages()` to automatically find and include all packages and subpackages.
+  - `description`: A brief summary of what the package does.
+  - `author` and `author_email`: Information about the package author.
-- **license**: Specifies the licensing terms under which the project is distributed.
+  - `license`: Specifies the license under which the package is released.
-- **readme.md**: Provides an overview of the project, installation instructions, usage guidelines, and other relevant information.
-- **setup.py**: Contains metadata about the package and instructions on how to install it.
+  - `install_requires`: A list of dependencies that are required for the package to function, allowing automatic installation of these packages when your package is installed.

+- **LICENSE**: Contains the legal information regarding the usage, modification, and distribution of the project.
+This file helps clarify the terms under which the code can be used by others.

+- **README.md**: Provides an overview of the project, including how to install and use it.
+It serves as the first point of contact for users and contributors, helping them understand the purpose of the project and how to get started.

 ## 5. Building the Package